mozilla-ai/Blueprint-template/CONTRIBUTING.md

 ### **Guidelines for Contributions**

 **Coding Standards**
+- Install [pre-commit](https://pre-commit.com/) to automatically format code and run checks.
 - Follow PEP 8 for Python formatting.
 - Use clear variable and function names and add comments to improve readability.

 **Testing**
-- Test changes locally and in GitHub Codespaces to ensure functionality.
+- Write unit and integration tests to ensure your changes work as expected.

 **Documentation**
 - Update docs for changes to functionality and maintain consistency with existing docs.